 Digital photography killed the Polaroid.
 The mp3 rendered the CD obsolete.
 When was the last time you sent a postcard rather than snapping an Instagram-worthy selfie?
 Analog has taken a beating from digital over the past few decades, and that competitive mismatch may be coming for the wrinkled, faded bills in your wallet.

-As digital payments penetrate deeper into modern economies, the Fed is thinking about taking the shift to digital a step further and is researching a so-called central bank digital currency (CBDC), or digital dollar, that’s fully backed by the United States.
+Meanwhile, as digital payments penetrate deeper into modern economies, the Fed is thinking about taking the shift to digital a step further by establishing a so-called central bank digital currency (CBDC), or digital dollar that’s fully backed by the United States.
+In fact, Biden’s order specifically places urgency on government CBDC research and encourages the Fed to continue existing efforts.
 But what exactly is a digital dollar, and why is the Fed considering it?

 Money in the U.S. comes in two forms: physical cash and reserves held by financial institutions with the Fed.
 A digital dollar would represent a third version of money that uses digitally tokenized “dollars” (essentially a unique identifier) to instantly settle transactions between people, businesses and across borders.
 A master ledger, or single source of truth (governed centrally by the Fed or in a more distributed, rules-based model like a blockchain network), would track the history of every single transaction and verify the unique ID of each digital dollar to ensure legitimacy and instantly transfer funds from wallet to wallet.
 Just like the dollar, the supply of digital dollars would be controlled and backed by the Federal Reserve.